-Successfully running a development finance institution or making decisions in such institutions requires profound knowledge of accounting, because accounting is the language of business.
+Regardless of which industry you work in, being a leader and making decisions in your company requires profound knowledge of accounting, because accounting is the language of business.
 This course will make you familiar with this language.

 What Do We Offer?